 Are you a Disney kid at heart?
 Or rather a Disney Adult?
 Don’t worry.
-No excuses needed.
-In the great words of Walt Disney himself “That’s the real trouble with the world, too many people grow up.”
+No excuses are needed.
+In the great words of Walt Disney himself, “That’s the real trouble with the world, too many people grow up.”
 Well, we refuse to be accused of such a thing.
-We love our Disney lifestyle and find it always brings more magic, love, faith, trust and pixie dust into our lives.
+We love our Disney lifestyle and find it always brings more magic, love, faith, trust, and pixie dust into our lives.
 Since we’re bent on adding more Disney to our homes and travel, why not our bookshelves?
 Here are our favorite Disney books you should be reading as an adult.
-Disney gift books, biographies, inspiration fiction and a bunch of stuff just for fun.
+Disney gift books, biographies, inspirational fiction, and a bunch of stuff just for fun.
 Because that’s what Disney is all about.

 Everything I Need to know I learned from a Disney Golden Book